romanfazulianov/portal/README.md

 - DraggablePortal (uses react-draggable, inherits Portal),
 - ConnectedPortal(see below),
 - ConnectedDraggablePortal(see below),
-- createConnectedPortal(uses react-redux to create different
-connected portals on base of Portal and similar interfaces)
+- createConnectedPortal(uses react-redux to create different connected portals based on Portal and similar interfaces)

 ### What for